lividavi19/php-file-uploader/README.md

 ![People uploading files to server](https://cdni.iconscout.com/illustration/premium/thumb/upload-file-to-cloud-4487405-3722766.png)

 ## Installation
-To start uploading files with this library, download the `file-uploader.php` file, then include it in your code.
-Such as below ;
+To start uploading files with this library, download the `file-uploader.php` file, then include it in your code :point_down:
 ```
 require_once "file-uploader.php";
 ```